SONOMA-MARIN ADVENTURE TRAIL

 The North Pacific Coast Railroad carried tourists, lumber, and agricultural products over this route more than 100 years ago.
 Today, the Adventure Trail would increase recreational opportunities, provide an alternative route for commuters and tourists, and boost business in nearby communities.

 Since 2008, EcoRing has been encouraging Marin and Sonoma County officials to convert the historic right-of-way of the narrow-gauge North Pacific Coast Railroad, built in 1871, to a multi-use trail where possible.
 Much of the original right-of-way in Marin County is already multi-use trail.
 EcoRing proposes connecting and extending these trail segments all the way to the Russian River in Sonoma County, on the original right-of-way where possible.
-For more information.
+For more information Contact Us.

 - Sausalito to Mill Valley (4 miles of paved multi-use trail)